cromiecodes/January-at-L3A/README.md

 The adapter campaign was launched on January 24th, 2023.
 We began reaching out to developer communities who have access to our missing APIs.

 ## MIT Launch Prep
 Ashton will be presenting at MIT in the next coming weeks.
-We have been helping him prepare by organizing all operational and internal materials and by creating a solid campaign/ case study.
+We have been helping him prepare by organizing all operational and internal materials and by creating a solid campaign/ case study (Jan 24, 2023).

 ## Hackathon Prep
-We have begun seeking out potential hackers based on the Query and Adapter campaigns.
+We have begun seeking out potential hackers based on the Query and Adapter campaigns (Jan 26, 2023).

 ## Grand Conference Prep
-We have began discussing our intros and announcements that will be delivered live at the conference.
+We have began discussing our intros and announcements that will be delivered live at the conference (Jan 26, 2023).

 ## Ambassadors Campaign
-I have met with several community managers and agencies to begin seeking out great talent pools for potential ambassadors or initial believers in L3A.
+I have met with several community managers and agencies to begin seeking out great talent pools for potential ambassadors or initial believers in L3A (Jan 27, 2023).

 ## Discussion of Funds

-On February 27th, 2023 we discussed incoming grants/donations and the tasks needed to fulfill the requirements for the funds.
+On February 27th, 2023 we discussed incoming grants/donations and the tasks needed to fulfill the requirements for the funds (Jan 27, 2023).